 Take this time to engage with them, read to them, hold them close, and give them love…all of these simple factors are easy and quick ways that you can boost your babies brain development.
 Check out this post for one of things you MUST do to aid in development in addition to play!

-Playing music, exposing your baby to different textures and environments, and and communicating with them all offer amazing developmental benefits.
+Playing music, exposing your baby to different textures and environments, and communicating with them all offer amazing developmental benefits.

 3-6 Month Old Milestones

 Somewhere around the 3 month mark you will start to notice your baby doesn’t seem like a newborn anymore.
-It is both a sad thing (newborns are so small and adorable) and awesome, because personalities really start to shine through and they become more active and able to interact with you on a entirely new level.
+It is both a sad thing (newborns are so small and adorable) and awesome, because personalities really start to shine through and they become more active and able to interact with you on an entirely new level.

 Now that your baby is a little bit more strong and engaged, you’ll start to notice regular developmental milestones happening throughout the day.
 According to the American Academy of Pediatrics beginning around 3 months of age babies will start to: